aayushisingh11/Team-Mavrix/README.md

   # Mavrix dashboard
   ## Running the code

   Run `npm i` to install the dependencies.
+(Make sure you are in Component folder in src)

   Run `npm run dev` to start the development server.

   ## Running backend (using seprate terminal)
   Run `pip install` to install the dependencies.
+(Make sure you are in Backend folder in terminal)

   Run `uvicorn main:app --reload --host 127.0.0.1 --port 8000` to start backend server.